Qualia Resilience Beta Study

 Feelings of stress are caused by circumstances, how stressful we perceive the circumstances to be, and how we feel about our capacity to cope with them.
 It’s this combination of factors that often makes the difference between feelings of being under high, moderate, or low amounts of stress.

-Participants completed a stress questionnaire that asked about these areas of stress before and after taking Qualia Resilience.
-In the study, 14 of 17 participants (82%) reported a reduction in stress.
-The average decrease in stress scores was 15%.†*
+Participants completed a stress questionnaire that asked about these areas of stress before and after taking Qualia Resilience, and reported statistically significant improvements.
+In the study, 14 of 17 participants (82%) reported a reduction in stress (p=0.013).
+The average decrease in stress scores was 15% (p=0.0001).†*

 Enhanced Resilience to Stress†